Shabakur/RJW_More_/README.md

 # RJW_More_
 Adds some more features related to RJW to the game.
+Mod is WIP, will be adding more features in the future and current features may be changed or removed.

 ## Current features
-- PussyHeal gene
+- Pussyheal gene
-- Sexfrenzy Psypower
+- Sexfrenzy psypower
+- Orgasm psypower
+- MultiOrgasm psypower
-- Mindbreak Lance
+- Mindbreak lance

 Any suggestions and ideas are welcome.
 See [my current ideas](TODOS.md) for what I have already written down.